Stepan Rudnytsky: Legacy

 In 1965, Stepan Rudnytsky was officially rehabilitated by Soviet authorities, acknowledging that the charges against him were unfounded.
 This was largely prompted by the efforts of geographers at Lviv University, who advocated for the restoration of his reputation.
 Following his rehabilitation, Rudnytsky's work began to be recognized by scholarship and historians as a foundational figure in Ukrainian geology.

+Notable works

+His most notable works were Korotka heohrafiia Ukrainy (Brief Geography of Ukraine) and the first Ukrainian world map featuring Ukrainian-language place names.
+The former work was published in two volumes in 1910 and 1914, and written specifically for schools and the general reader.
+The book championed the terms "Ukraine" and "Ukrainians", explained that "Rus" and "Rusyn" were outdated for the area, and considered terms like "Malorossiia" (Little Russia) to be inappropriate for foreign actors.